google/cadvisor/README.md

 `http://<hostname>:<port>/api/<version>/<request>`

-The current version of the API is `v1.1`.
+The current version of the API is `v1.2`.

+### Version 1.2

+This version exposes the same endpoints as `v1.1` with one additional read-only endpoint.

+#### Docker Container Information

+The resource name for Docker container information is as follows:

+`/api/v1.1/docker/<Docker container name or blank for all Docker containers>`

+The Docker name can be either the UUID or the short name of the container.
+It returns the information of the specified container(s).
+The information is returned as a list of serialized `ContainerInfo` JSON objects (found in [info/container.go](info/container.go)).

 ### Version 1.1